 #9 Stay right at this intersection.
 This is Trail #3.
 (Photo)

 #10 There is a small trail that goes left.
 DON’T take it.
 Stay right.
 (Photo)

 #11 You are now back at the main road.
-Cummings Parkway Road 220.
+Turn left on Cummings Parkway Road 220.
 (Photo)